-Programs: The Chorus performs over 75 concerts each year to audiences that annually exceed 750,000.
-The Houston Children’s Chorus is divided into three levels or performing groups:
+Programs: The Chorus performs more than 80 concerts each year to audiences that annually exceed 750,000.; The Houston Childrens Chorus is divided into three levels or performing groups:

 · The Preparatory Choir, an entry-level choir for children in grades 2 and 3, for which no audition is required;

 · The Town Choir, a training choir consisting of children in grades 4 through 8 who pass an audition; and

 · The Concert Choir, our highest-level choir, which consists of children who pass a rigorous audition after completing at least one year in the Town Choir and/or demonstrating strong musical ability and readiness to perform at an advanced level.

 The Town Choir and Concert Choir rehearse for three hours every Sunday afternoon, from September through early June (except for breaks coinciding with major holidays).
 The Preparatory Choir rehearses for one hour each week.